RoiGerber/Garage-Manager-CRMG/README.md

 # Technologies:
-  this project is made with Python. it uses a not so popular environment and ui extension of python - "QT creator" since the system can send SMS, it is interfacing with "Twilio".
+  this project is made with Python. it uses an environment and a ui extension of python - "QT creator" since the system can send SMS, it is interfacing with "Twilio".

 # So, what is it all about?